IEvangelist/davidpine.net/content/blog/blazorators.md

 # Blazorators

+_Blazorators_ is a C# source generator that creates fully functioning Blazor JavaScript interop code, targeting either the `IJSInProcessRuntime` or `IJSRuntime` types.
 All of this code relies on the output of [one of my side projects named `blazorators`](https://github.com/IEvangelist/blazorators).
 While writing [my O'Reilly "Learning Blazor: Build Single-Page Apps with WebAssembly and C#" book](../learning-blazor), I discovered an impactful way to use both TypeScript type declarations from common JavaScript APIs and C# source generators to generate the JavaScript interop code.
 This is covered in chapter seven, so I don't want to spoil it too much, but rather entice you to want to [read the book](../learning-blazor).
 I've been using this approach in my Blazor apps for a while now and I'm excited to share it with you.
 Let's get started!

 Check out my new [{{< i "fa-twitter" >}} Twitter account (@blazorbits)](twitter.com/@blazorbits) for Blazor tips and tricks!
 Below you'll see the Progress Telerik REPL (Read Evaluate Print Loop) for Blazor, select the **Preview** tab and watch the Blazor WebAssembly app perform a .NET restore and builds the app.
 Once the app loads, select a Natural voice from the voice selection control if it is available to you.
 If it's not available to you, that's not a big deal either.
 Select the **Speak** button and the app will speak the text you entered in the **Text-to-speech** control.
 You can also select the **Stop** button to stop the speech.